miranda-ng/miranda-ng/plugins/SmileyAdd/docs/readme.txt

-SmileyAdd plugin for Miranda NG
+﻿SmileyAdd plugin for Miranda NG
 =====================================================================
 A plugin that adds smileys to the standard message dialog.
 Features: